 For most people purchasing an engagement ring is a once in a lifetime investment.
 If you do not know how to go about this monumental task remember you are not alone.
 It is a daunting experience finding the perfect ring for the most important person in your life.
 You might wonder how so many pieces of jewelry get marked down 50 to 70 percent.
 Most people come to the conclusion that there is something wrong with the stone or that the quality of the entire ring is bad to warrant such a low price.
 You can stop trying to figure out why it is so cheap, because it isn’t.
 I spent many years selling fine jewelry in some of the biggest retail companies in America.
-The first thing I learned was, do not say “cheap” because that give the impression of the previously mentioned low quality.
+The first thing I learned was, do not say “cheap” because that gives the impression of the previously mentioned low quality.
 The correct word to use is inexpensive.
 Jewelry regularly has a mark up of 300% which is why a huge sale appears so good.
 The first thing to remember is don’t ever buy something that is at full price.
-A bit of searching on the net will give you approximate values of the time.
+A bit of searching on the net will give you approximate current values.
 If it is truly a one of a kind piece you had made to order the price is between you and the jeweler to set but even then you should find the cost of similar size and quality stones to come to a dignified amount.
 The cost of the metal used will also change the overall price.
 With all the choices available to you on the internet today there should be no problem getting a deal.
 I don’t think that anyone will want you to take your business elsewhere because they insisted on not budging on the price.

 . . . .
 Before you start shopping you need to figure out a few things.
 Of course you can always just pick out the first thing that catches your eye but here are a few pointers to keep in mind.